roman-milk/roman-milk.github.io/family-troubles.md

  Paul told Dianne the hospital phoned, to say her grandmother was worse.

  "They wouldn't say how bad.
 The message came through on your mother's phone.
 She's somewhere in the history department catching up with an old friend.
 Yea, sure, I'll find her.
 You could go with your father, it sounded urgent," Paul suggested.
-Report_Story #2